“Just wondering if you ever give advice to widows/widowers. I believe we are in a unique situation that I seldom find addressed anywhere.” – Valerie

 One day you are married and part of a “we”; a collective couple that planned and discussed things, together.
 The next you are a grieving widow or widower.
 The world rushes by in this state of perpetual motion and you feel like you’re submerged underwater just fighting to get to the top and breathe again.

 There is this period of time when you lose someone that people want to be of use.
 It is overwhelming.
-They want to help and walk-up saying things like, “I don’t know what to say,” or “They’re in a better place,” and, so on.
+They want to help.
+They walk-up saying things like, “I don’t know what to say,” or “They’re in a better place,” and, so on.
 And you smile, accept their condolences but in your heart, you want to scream things like, ‘No!
 A better place would be here, here with me!”

 But you do not.
 Instead, you accept graciously and feel the weight of fatigue.
 You are tired.